 Torque Group International Fortune Limited is a holding company for Texon International Limited and its subsidiaries, together referred to in this policy as (the ‘Group’)

-We are a global manufacturer and distributor of structural footwear components, operating in over 90 countries.
+We are a global manufacturer and distributor of structural footwear components, operating in over 90 countries and employing over 550 employees.

 What do we mean by modern slavery?

 Modern slavery can take many forms.
 It is a complex and multi-faceted problem.
-The MSA covers four key criminal activities:
+The Modern Slavery Act 2015 covers four key criminal activities:

 Slavery: where ownership is exercised over an individual.